Asian shares push higher, shrug off global tension

 But the three major U.S. indexes ended well off their lows, a sign that some appetite for riskier assets remained, and S&P 500 E-Mini futures edged higher in Asian trade.

-The leader of a Russian-backed separatist group agreed to hand over the bodies of the victims from last week's downing of a Malaysia Airlines passenger jet over Ukraine, as well as the plane's two black boxes.
+Malaysia has reached an agreement with the leader of the separatist group to retrieve the bodies of the victims from last week's downing of a Malaysia Airlines passenger jet as well as the plane's two black boxes, Malaysian Prime Minister Najib Razak said on Tuesday.

-European Union foreign ministers were scheduled on Tuesday to discuss further penalties against Russia, but the most they are expected to do is to hasten sanctions against individuals, and possibly companies, agreed in principle last week before the plane was brought down.

-In the Gaza Strip, the Palestinian death toll jumped to more than 500 and Israeli losses mounted as the United States stepped up efforts to secure a ceasefire.
+Meanwhile, in the Gaza Strip, the Palestinian death toll jumped to more than 500 and Israeli losses mounted as well, as the United States stepped up efforts to secure a ceasefire.

 YIELDS

-The yen edged down as investors' appetite for risk slowly returned, but lower U.S. Treasury yields continued to limit the greenback's gains after safety-seeking investors piled into U.S. government debt in recent days.
+Lower U.S. Treasury yields continued to weigh on the dollar on Tuesday, after safety-seeking investors bought U.S. government debt in recent days.

-Investors also awaited U.S. consumer prices data due at 1230 GMT for clues to the timing of monetary tightening by the Federal Reserve.
+Investors also awaited U.S. consumer prices data due later in the session at 1230 GMT for clues as to the timing for monetary tightening by the Federal Reserve.

 The Labor Department is expected to report that U.S. inflation eased slightly to 0.3 percent in June, after rising food prices pushed the index to its biggest increase in more than a year in May.

-In commodities, U.S. oil for August delivery rose about 0.4 percent to $104.96 a barrel after earlier topping $105, as traders covered positions ahead of the contract's expiry later on Tuesday.
-Brent crude for September delivery added 0.2 percent to $107.88.
+In commodities, U.S. oil for August delivery rose about 0.5 percent to $105.10 a barrel, bolstered by fears of escalating tension in the Middle East and as traders covered positions ahead of the contract's expiration later on Tuesday.

-(Additional reporting by Ayai Tomisawa and Shinichi Saoshiro in Tokyo; Editing by Shri Navaratnam & Kim Coghill)
+(Additional reporting by Ayai Tomisawa in Tokyo; Editing by Shri Navaratnam & Kim Coghill)